Resident Evil: Revelations 2: Plot

 Claire Redfield and Moira Burton, daughter of Barry Burton, work for biohazard prevention agency TerraSave.
 While attending an office party, they and several other TerraSave members are captured by armed mercenaries.
-Claire and Moira are taken to a facility on Sejm Island, where they are attacked by the "Afflicted", mutated humans driven insane by torturous experiments.
+Claire and Moira are taken to a facility on Sein Island, where they are attacked by the "Afflicted", mutated humans driven insane by torturous experiments.
 An unknown woman calling herself the "Overseer" watches via cameras and tells them the bracelets on their wrists record fear, as the pair try to find safety.
 Upon reaching a radio tower, they call for help.

 Responding to Moira's distress call, Barry tracks her to the island.
 He immediately meets Natalia Korda, a strange little girl with the ability to sense monsters before they become a threat.
 She accompanies him on the way to the radio tower, navigating through hordes of Uroboros-infected mutants.
 Upon reaching the tower, Barry realizes the distress call was actually made six months ago.
 After suffering a severe headache, Natalia claims that Moira is dead.